Family Medicine Sub-Internships and Electives

 -Game coverage: will vary depending on the time of year and block but anticipate at least 1-2 game coverage opportunities per week of the elective.
 Please note much of the game coverage occurs in the evening and/or the weekends so student needs to be aware they may have to work late and possibly on the weekends.

 The student will have a mid-block evaluation of their achievement of the above stated goals, done by Alysia L Green M.D. with the written/verbal input of the other physicians and additional staff members.
-At the end of the rotation, the student will be responsible for presenting a 30 minute presentation based on a sports medicine case that they observed during the rotation or a sports medicine topic of their interest.
+At the end of the rotation, the student will be responsible for presenting a recent journal article on a sports medicine topic at their final sports medicine conference.
 They will further be evaluated throughout their rotation on their musculoskeletal examination skills.

 Student will have to provide at least 30 days notice if they are going to drop the elective, otherwise it will not be allowed.

 Course Director – Amanda DeLoureiro MD, MPH Family Medicine